ENRG: Eating disorders and Nutrition Research Group

 Nutrition-based Eating Disorder Prevention:

-• Healthy approaches to nutrition in schools and across the community
+• Safe and positive approaches to food and nutrition messaging in schools

 • The role of food and nutrition in eating disorder prevention and early intervention